Judge blocks Texas troopers from stopping migrant transports

 Abbott’s office did not immediately comment on the ruling.

 Like Texas, the Biden administration is also raising concerns about the much more contagious delta variant as large numbers of noncitizens continue arriving at Texas’ southern border.
-On Monday, the Centers for Disease Control renewed emergency powers that allow federal authorities to expel families at the border on grounds it prevents the spread of the coronavirus.
+On Monday, the Centers for Disease Control and Prevention renewed emergency powers that allow federal authorities to expel families at the border on grounds it prevents the spread of the coronavirus.

 But in suing Texas, the Justice Department accused Abbott of potentially worsening the spread of COVID-19, saying in court filings that impeding the transfer of migrants would prolong the detention of unaccompanied children in “increasingly crowded” facilities.